Darshan (Tamil actor): Early life

 Darshan was born on 29 April 1991 in Coonoor in the state of Tamil Nadu.
-He later did his schooling at Stanes Higher Secondary School, Coonoor, and went to CSI Bishop Appasamy College Of Arts And Science for his college.
+He later did his schooling at Stanes Anglo Indian Higher Secondary School, Coonoor, and went to CSI Bishop Appasamy College Of Arts And Science for his college.
 He later graduated from his studies and decided to go into the film industry full time.

 Career

-Darshan first made his lead debut under Sivakarthikeyan productions banner called Kanaa playing a supporting role known as Murali Krishna which was directed by Arunraja Kamaraj.
-The film overall received a high positive feedback from critics.
+Darshan first made his lead debut under Sivakarthikeyan's productions banner called Kanaa playing a supporting role known as Murali Krishna which was directed by Arunraja Kamaraj.
+The film overall received a high positive feedback from critics, with Darshan citing Sivakarthikeyan as his mentor thereafter.
 After his debut, Darshan received an offer from director Harish Ram L. H to play the lead character in his adventure themed film Thumbaa.
 Darshan later agreed to the offer and was cast in the lead along with Keerthi Pandian and Dheena.
 In 2022, Darshan appeared as a contestant in the comedy television show called Cooku With Comali which aired on Star Vijay which also marked his television debut.